Metro College Intern Program

 Q. My college/university participates in internships for credit.
 Will WMATA provide/complete the necessary documents needed to complete the program?

 A. Yes, although this is a paid internship you are eligible to receive college credit as well. please provide the necessary documents to the program manager at the time of hire.

 Q. How do I apply to the Metro College Intern Program?

 A. Please visit www.wmata.com/careers to apply.

 Q. I'm having trouble completing the online application.
 What should I do?

 A. First, try using a different browser or clearing your cache.
 If that doesn't work, please contact 202-962-1071 option 5.

 Equal Opportunity Employer

-WMATA is an equal opportunity/affirmative action employer.
-All qualified applicants receive consideration for employment without regard to race, color, creed, religion, national origin, sex, gender, gender identity, age, sexual orientation, genetic information, physical or mental disability, or status as a protected veteran, or any other status protected by applicable federal law, except where a bona fide occupational qualification exists.
-Our hiring process is designed to be accessible and free from discrimination.
+WMATA is an equal opportunity employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, status as a protected veteran, or any other status protected by applicable federal law.